 You will need Council consent to carry out any excavation works within a road reservation such as digging up part of a road, nature strip or footpath, constructing a new vehicle crossing or closing a redundant crossing.

-You must seek an assessment and obtain approval for crossing locations from our City Design and Transport Department.
+You must seek an assessment and obtain approval for crossing locations from the City Design and Transportation Department.
 To apply for approval, submit a Works in Road Reserve Permit application form and a scaled sketch plan of the proposed works and any above or below ground features, infrastructure and services.

-Vehicle crossings must be constructed according to our Guidelines for Urban Development.
+Vehicle crossings must be constructed according to the Guidelines for Urban Development.

 Where works involve relocating or closing a point of vehicle access, the redundant part of the vehicle crossing must be removed.

 Crossings must be located at least 6m from the tangent point of a road intersection, see diagram below: